StasDee/REST_API/README.md

 - **Efficiency:** Use `requests.Session` for optimized HTTP communication.
 - **Clean Architecture:** Maintain a strict separation of concerns between logic, configuration, and data.
 - **Observability:** Implement production-style logging instead of basic print statements.
+- **This no-mock approach reflects real CI environments** where external dependencies are imperfect and tests must tolerate latency, retries, and transient failures rather than relying solely on isolated mocks.

 ---

+## Trade-offs & Design Decisions

+This project intentionally makes explicit design choices to mirror real-world backend and API automation constraints.

+- **requests + httpx instead of a single HTTP library** requests is used for synchronous flows due to its stability, readability, and ubiquity in backend systems. httpx.AsyncClient is introduced separately to model modern async workloads and concurrency patterns.
+  Keeping both allows side-by-side comparison without forcing async complexity into simple use cases.
+  In real production systems, teams typically standardize on either sync or async execution;
+  both are included here explicitly for comparison, learning, and interview discussion rather than as a recommended production default.

+- **No automatic schema generation (e.g., OpenAPI → models)**
+  Schemas are validated via explicit normalizers and validators rather than auto-generated models.
+  This reflects real-world APIs where schemas may be incomplete, outdated, or inconsistent, requiring defensive handling rather than strict code generation.

+- **Custom retry logic instead of urllib3 retries** Retry behavior is implemented via decorators to:

+    - Clearly control what is retried (timeouts, network errors, 5xx)

+    - Separate retry policy from transport implementation

+    - Apply the same retry strategy consistently across sync and async clients This improves transparency and testability over implicit transport-level retries.
+    - In production systems, a mature library such as Tenacity would typically be preferred; this implementation
+    - is intentionally explicit and educational to demonstrate retry mechanics, observability, and control flow.

+- **Module-scoped cleanup registry instead of per-test teardown** Resources created during test execution are tracked centrally and cleaned up at module teardown.
+  This reduces duplicated teardown logic, improves test readability, and mirrors batch-cleanup strategies used in large test suites and CI environments.

+- **Black-box API validation over internal state assertions** Tests validate observable API behavior (responses, status codes, side effects) rather than relying on internal implementation details.
+  This keeps the test suite resilient to backend changes and aligned with consumer-driven testing principles.

+- **Normalization layer before validation**
+  API responses are normalized into stable internal representations before validation.
+  This isolates API inconsistencies and prevents fragile tests when optional or unstable fields change.

 ## Key Features